-Inmate Welfare Fund
+Incarcerated Person Welfare Fund

-The Office is authorized to maintain a fund derived from proceeds from the commissary, vending machines, telephones and other inmate-related commerce activities to be used primarily to provide welfare and education programs for the benefit of the inmate population.
+The Office is authorized to maintain a fund derived from proceeds from the commissary, vending machines, telephones, and other incarcerated person-related commerce activities to be used primarily to provide welfare and education programs for the benefit of the incarcerated person population.

-1002.2 INMATE WELFARE FUND
+1002.2 INCARCERATED PERSON WELFARE FUND

-The Sergeant, in cooperation with the Auditor's Office, will establish and maintain an Inmate Welfare Fund where proceeds derived from inmate telephones, commissary profits, vending machines and other income intended for the support of inmate programs are deposited.
+The Programs Coordinator, in cooperation with the Auditor's Office, will establish and maintain an Incarcerated Person Welfare Fund where proceeds derived from incarcerated person telephones, commissary profits, vending machines, and other income intended for the support of incarcerated person programs are deposited.

-The Inmate Welfare Fund is allocated to support a variety of programs, services and activities benefiting the general inmate population and enhancing inmate activities and programs.
-This includes capital construction and improvement projects in support of such programs, services and activities (Penal Code § 4025).
+The Incarcerated Person Welfare Fund is allocated to support a variety of programs, services, and activities benefiting the general incarcerated person population and enhancing incarcerated person activities and programs.
+This includes capital construction and improvement projects in support of such programs, services, and activities (Penal Code § 4025).

-1002.3 INMATE WELFARE FUNDING SOURCES
+1002.3 INCARCERATED PERSON WELFARE FUNDING SOURCES

-Revenues and funding from the following sources shall be deposited into the Inmate Welfare Fund account:
+Revenues and funding from the following sources shall be deposited into the Incarcerated Person Welfare Fund account:

-- (a) All proceeds from commissary and canteen operations - (b) Proceeds from vending machines made available for inmate use - (c) Proceeds from the operation of inmate telephones - (d) Proceeds from the sale of inmates' arts-and-crafts projects - (e) Donations - (f) Interest income earned by the Inmate Welfare Fund
+- (a) All proceeds from commissary and canteen operations - (b) Proceeds from vending machines made available for incarcerated person use - (c) Proceeds from the operation of incarcerated person telephones - (d) Proceeds from the sale of incarcerated persons' arts-and-crafts projects - (e) Donations - (f) Interest income earned by the Incarcerated Person Welfare Fund

-1002.4 EXPENDITURE OF INMATE WELFARE FUNDS
+1002.4 EXPENDITURE OF INCARCERATED PERSON WELFARE FUNDS

-The Inmate Welfare Fund shall be used solely for the welfare and benefit of the inmate population or as otherwise permitted by law.
+The Incarcerated Person Welfare Fund shall be used solely for the welfare and benefit of the incarcerated person population or as otherwise permitted by law.

-Expenditures permitted from the Inmate Welfare Fund include, but are not limited to, the following:
+Expenditures permitted from the Incarcerated Person Welfare Fund include but are not limited to the following:

 - (a) Education programs - (b) Recreational goods and services, such as: - 1.
-Recreational equipment, games and sporting goods - 2.
-Televisions and cable/satellite subscriptions, video players and content media - 3.
-Library books - 4.
-Vending machines
+Recreational equipment, games, and sporting goods - 2.
+Televisions and cable/satellite subscriptions, video players, and content media - 3.
+Library books

-Inmate Welfare Fund
+Incarcerated Person Welfare Fund

-- (c) Salary and benefit costs for personnel while they are employed in positions or are performing activities solely for the benefit of inmates or to facilitate inmate programs

-- (d) Welfare packages for indigent inmates

-- (e) Alcohol and drug treatment programs

-- (f) Office facility canteens, including vending machines available for inmate use

-- (g) Inmate trust accounting system

-- (h) Envelopes, postage and personal hygiene items for indigent inmates

-- (i) Approved non-prescription, over-the-counter health aids for inmate use

-- (j) Libraries designated for inmate use

-- (k) Visiting room equipment, supplies and services

-- (I) Inmate activity programs, including:

-- 1. Equipment for television viewing

-- 2. Visiting music/entertainment groups

-- 3. Music equipment and supplies

-- 4. Activities equipment, supplies and services

-- 5. Repair of equipment purchased from the Inmate Welfare Fund

-- 6. Food or supplies for special occasions

-- 7. Inmate awards for the purpose of providing umpires or referees, and maintaining activity equipment and apparel

-- 8. Inmate tournaments and holiday events

-- 9. Inmate club activities

-- Entertainment equipment, cable or satellite subscription services and other related supplies

-- 11. Materials for faith-based programs
+- 4. Vending machines - (c) Salary and benefit costs for personnel while they are employed in positions or are performing activities solely for the benefit of incarcerated persons or to facilitate incarcerated person programs - (d) Welfare packages for indigent incarcerated persons - (e) Alcohol and drug treatment programs - (f) Office facility canteens, including vending machines available for incarcerated person use - (g) Incarcerated person trust accounting system - (h) Envelopes, postage, and personal hygiene items for indigent incarcerated persons - (i) Approved non-prescription, over-the-counter health aids for incarcerated person use - (j) Libraries designated for incarcerated person use - (k) Visiting room equipment, supplies, and services - (I) Incarcerated person activity programs, including: - 1.
+Equipment for television viewing - 2.
+Visiting music/entertainment groups - 3.
+Music equipment and supplies - 4.
+Activities equipment, supplies, and services - 5.
+Repair of equipment purchased from the Incarcerated Person Welfare Fund - 6.
+Food or supplies for special occasions - 7.
+Incarcerated person awards for the purpose of providing umpires or referees, and maintaining activity equipment and apparel - 8.
+Incarcerated person tournaments and holiday events - 9.
+Incarcerated person club activities - 10.
+Entertainment equipment, cable or satellite subscription services, and other related supplies - 11.
+Materials for faith-based programs

-1002.4.1 PROHIBITED EXPENDITURES OF INMATE WELFARE FUND

-Except as permitted by law, the Inmate Welfare Fund shall not be used to fund activities associated with any of the following:
+1002.4.1 PROHIBITED EXPENDITURES OF INCARCERATED PERSON WELFARE FUND Except as permitted by law, the Incarcerated Person Welfare Fund shall not be used to fund activities associated with any of the following:

-- (a) Security-related functions, including staff, safety equipment, radios, weapons or control devices that are specifically designated for use by the custody staff in maintaining the security, safety and order in the facility - (b) Food service, staff costs, equipment and supplies - (c) Medical/dental services, staff costs, equipment and supplies - (d) Maintenance and upkeep of office facilities not otherwise permitted by law - (e) Janitorial services and supplies
+- (a) Security-related functions, including staff, safety equipment, radios, weapons, or control devices that are specifically designated for use by the custody staff in maintaining the security, safety, and order in the facility - (b) Food service, staff costs, equipment, and supplies - (c) Medical/dental services, staff costs, equipment, and supplies

-Inmate Welfare Fund
+Incarcerated Person Welfare Fund